 Rub N Buff

 I eyed up several other pieces in the house that could use a touch up as I worked on the desk.
 It is so easy to revive a piece with the gold-toned metallic waxes!
-You get a bold metallic effect with minimal rubbing and the gold-tones dry almost immediately with no transfer afterwards.
+You get a bold metallic effect with minimal rubbing and the gold-tones dry almost immediately with no transfer afterward.
 The Ebony Rub N Buff was more matte in effect, more patchy to apply, required much more buffing and transferred for several days before drying down.
 The final result is beautiful and is striking with a little bit of the gold-toned Rub N Buff applied over it!

 Scuff up wood & metal surfaces (with 150 grit sandpaper) for the maximum effect.
 Clean your project, sand the surface gently, wipe down and apply the wax with a plastic glove, brush, or cloth.
 It will have the effect of the direction of your application: Wiping back and forth will produce a striped look & buffing in circles will give a round appearance to the application.
 The gold colors applied easier and seemed to cover more area.
 The black shade required a lot more product and was more difficult to move around.
 The more you rub and buff, the more metallic and shiny the appearance.
 To clean up, you only need soap & water.
 I wore my painting clothing but they recommend Dawn dish soap to remove any wax from clothing.
 There is a paint-type odor but that does not linger more than a day.

 The Simple Leaf application was easy once I purchased the Speedball Metal Leaf Adhesive ($8 on Amazon.)
-I started out by using a water-based craft glue and it did not work as well as the adhesive made for leafing.
+I started out by using water-based craft glue and it did not work as well as the adhesive made for leafing.
 Any metal leaf formula adhesive will be thin, easy to spread, and once it is tacky the leaf sticks well to the glue.

 Simple Leaf Instructions: